 Since the financial crash Walsall has seen a sizable increase in the numbers of its residents living in private rented accommodation.
-In particular, in the period 2011 to 2018 the number of properties in the sector has risen from just over 12,500 to 15,000 and this is likely to continue to increase - despite its increasing unaffordability and a woefully inadequate number of social housing completions - so this review is, we feel, timely.
+Demand has outstripped supply for the number of homes available in the social housing sector.
+Therefore the number of homes in the private rented sector has increased to fill the gap.
+In particular, in the period 2011 to 2018 the number of properties in the private rented sector has risen from just over 12,500 to 15,000 and this is likely to continue to increase despite its increasing unaffordability.
+Coupled with woefully inadequate numbers of new social housing completions to meet demand this review is, we feel, timely.